glasgowm148/chowdown/readme.md

 ## Deploying the website

-I use the `Makefile` in this website to build the site, and then move the generated site files to a webhost.
-You can do something similar, if you have one, or you could also host the site for free on [GitHub Pages](https://pages.github.com).
+~~I use the `Makefile` in this website to build the site, and then move the generated site files to a webhost.
+You can do something similar, if you have one, or you could also host the site for free on [GitHub Pages](https://pages.github.com).~~

+I've since moved the site to be hosted via [GitHub Pages](https://pages.github.com).
+Change the CNAME file to your domain, set the DNS records as described in the GitHub Pages documentation, and then enjoy.

 Good luck!